vaadin/vaadin-gradle-plugin/README.md

   will allow you to run the project e.g. in Tomcat with Intellij Ultimate.
   The task checks that node and npm tools are installed, copies frontend resources available inside `.jar` dependencies to `node_modules`, and creates or updates `package.json` and `webpack.config.json` files.
-* `vaadinBuildFrontend` will compile everything in production mode.
+* `vaadinBuildFrontend` will use webpack to compile all JavaScript and CSS files into one huge bundle in production mode, and will place that by default into the `build/vaadin-generated` folder.
+The folder is then later picked up by `jar` and `war` tasks which then package the folder contents properly onto the classpath.
+Note that this task is not automatically hooked into `war`/`jar`/`assemble`/`build` and need to be invoked explicitly.

 Most common commands for the WAR project: